 CERTIFICATE OF ASSUMED NAME STATE OF MIN

-CERTIFICATE OF ASSUMED NAME STATE OF MINNESOTA Minnesota Statutes, Chapter 333 ASSUMED NAME: Tundra-North Gunsmiths PRINCIPAL PLACE OF BUSINESS: 13640 Three Mile Rd Brainerd MN 56401 USA NAMEHOLDER(S): Name: Tundra-North LLC Address: 13640 Three Mlle Rd Brainerd MN 56401 USA By typing my name, I, the undersigned, certify that I am signing this document as the person whose signature is required, or as agent of the person(s) whose signature would be required who has authorized me to sign this document on his/her behalf, or in both capacities.
+CERTIFICATE OF ASSUMED NAME STATE OF MINNESOTA Minnesota Statutes, Chapter 333 ASSUMED NAME: Nourish Wellness Awakened PRINCIPAL PLACE OF BUSINESS: 20582 Mail Route Road Brianerd, MN 56401 NAMEHOLDER(S): Name: Cindy Sazama Address: 20582 Mail Route Road Brainerd, MN 56401 By typing my name, I, the undersigned, certify that I am signing this document as the person whose signature is required, or as agent of the person(s) whose signature would be required who has authorized me to sign this document on his/her behalf, or in both capacities.
 I further certify that I have completed all required fields, and that the information in this document is true and correct and in compliance with the applicable chapter of Minnesota Statutes.
 I understand that by signing this document I am subject to the penalties of perjury as set forth in Section 609.48 as if I had signed this document under oath.
-DATE: 06/07/2023 SIGNED BY: Jody James Todesco MAILING ADDRESS: 13640 Three Mlle Rd Brainerd MN 56401 USA EMAIL FOR OFFICIAL NOTICES: jodytedescoO@gmail.com (June 10 & 14, 2023) 232514
+DATE: 05/25/2023 SIGNED BY: Cindy Sazama MAILING ADDRESS: 20582 Mail Route Road Brainerd, MN 56401 EMAIL FOR OFFICIAL NOTICES: nourishwellnessawakened@gmail.com (June 14 & 17, 2023) 233481